Polymer/old-docs-site/app/1.0/docs/devguide/templates.md

 Mutations to the `items` array itself (`push`, `pop`, `splice`, `shift`, `unshift`), should be performed using Polymer's
 [array mutation methods](model-data#array-mutation).
-These methods ensure that any elements observing the array are kept in sync.
+These methods ensure that the changes are [observable](data-system#observable-changes) by the data system.
+For more information on working with arrays, see [Work with arrays](model-data#work-with-arrays).
-If you can't avoid using the native `Array.prototype` methods, make sure to call [`notifySplices`](model-data#notifysplices) to ensure that any elements watching `items` are properly updated.

 ### Handling events in `dom-repeat` templates {#handling-events}